Ab-hay-kumar/Ab-hay-kumar/README.md

 - 👋 Hi, I’m @Ab-hay-kumar
-- 👀 I’m interested in web development
+- 👀 I’m interested in data structures and algorithms
-- 🌱 I’m currently learning web developmennt using html, css andjavascript
+- 🌱 I’m currently learning data structures and algorithms using python
-- 💞️ I’m looking to collaborate as a fresher who is looking to learn and apply his knowledge of web development.
+- 💞️ I’m looking to collaborate as a fresher who is looking to learn and apply his knowledge of data structures and algorithms.
 - 📫 How to reach me ..-- you can reach me via my email id - kumarabhay1407@gmail.com

 <!---